pepperTux/peppertux-game/README.md

 Same way you make levels for HaxeTux.

 ## Credits
-### PepperTux (HaxeFlixel Version)
+### PepperTux
-* Vaesea - Coding, Levels, Music (Will be added soon)
+* Vaesea - Coding, Levels, Music, some art that will be added soon
 * Convival - Levels
-* AnatolyStev - Coding, Levels, Music (Will be added soon)
+* AnatolyStev - Coding, Levels, Music
+* FilipOK - Art that will be added soon, music that will be added soon
+### SuperTux Team
+* Grumbel - Made art for SuperTux (Most, if not all of the art, including unused / scrapped art like the Desert background is used here) (Desert background not added yet!)
+* Stephen Groundwater - Also made art for SuperTux (Most of the art is used here)
+* Wansti - Made music for SuperTux (Most, if not all of the music for SuperTux is used here)
+* Jonfx1007 - Improved SuperTux's forest tileset (The slopes from that improvement are used here)
+* Weluvgoatz - Snow fort tiles (used as sand tiles here with the saturation reduced and with it also being recolored) (Not added yet!)
+* DJ Gentoo - New Salcon (Not added yet!)

+There's credits for stuff that isn't added because they will be added in the next commit.

 ### Everyone Else
-* Everyone who worked on SuperTux - Assets from SuperTux, including but not limited to: Art and Music
+* Bart + opengameart.org - Airship Song
+* Remaxim + opengameart.org - Orchestral Remix of Airship Song
 * Lukas Nystrand (Mortimer Twang) - Mortimer's Chipdisko
 * Mystical - Salcon
 * Larry Ewing - Creator of Tux